seanleong339/tp/docs/UserGuide.md

 *flag/[Attribute]*

-`i/`: Flag to represent interview status of the applicant `st/[STATUS]`: Flag to mark the application status of the applicant.
-[STATUS] must be either pending, offered
+`i/`: Flag to represent interview status of the applicant `s/[STATUS]`: Flag to mark the application status of the applicant.
+[STATUS] must be either pending, accepted, or rejected

 **Tip:** Fill in fields in the stipulated order.
 To leave out optional fields, skip the flag and attribute completely.

 Example:

-`applicant mark 104 i/`
+`applicant mark 104 s/rejected`
-- Marks the applicant as interviewed
+- Marks the status of the applicant with ID 104 as rejected.

-`applicant mark 105 st/pending`
+`applicant mark 105 ss/pending`
-- Marks the status of application of the applicant with ID 105 as pending.
+- Marks the status of the applicant with ID 105 as pending.

-`applicant delete 106 st/offered`
+`applicant mark 106 st/offered`
-- Marks the status of application of the applicant with ID 106 as offered.
+- Marks the status of the applicant with ID 106 as offered.

-###Unmark an Applicant: `applicant unmark`
-Unmark the interview and application status of the applicant.

-**Fields:** ID, interview status, application status

-Format: `applicant unmark [ID*] i/ st/`

-*flag/*

-`i/`: Flag to represent interview status of the applicant `st/`: Flag to represent the application status of the applicant

-**Tip:** Fill in fields in the stipulated order.
-To leave out optional fields, skip the flag and attribute completely.

-Example:

-`applicant unmark 107 i/`
-- Unmarks the applicant as interviewed.
-`applicant mark 108 st/`
-- -Unmarks the status of application of the applicant with ID 108.
-The application status will no longer be either pending or offered.

 ### Listing all applicants : `list list applicant`